MicrosoftDocs/azure-dev-docs/articles/java/ee/quarkus-with-microsoft-entra-id.md

 :::image type="content" source="media/quarkus-with-microsoft-entra-id/welcome-page.png" alt-text="Screenshot of welcome page." lightbox="media/quarkus-with-microsoft-entra-id/welcome-page.png":::

 Select the **Sign in as user** link.
-You're redirected to the Microsoft Entra ID sign-in page.
 Sign in with the regular user you created earlier.
-After you sign in, you're redirected to the profile page, where you see your name, roles, and scopes.
+After you sign in, Entra ID redirects you to the profile page, where you see your name, roles, and scopes.

 :::image type="content" source="media/quarkus-with-microsoft-entra-id/user-profile.png" alt-text="Screenshot of user profile." lightbox="media/quarkus-with-microsoft-entra-id/user-profile.png":::